maglub/rpi-sous-vide/README.md

 * 2017-07-08, NOTE: This is still a work in progress.
 It is slowly getting into a state where normal people can install it and use it.

-Raspberry pi based sous vide is a PID controller for a home built sous vide machinery, or a home built smoker (to smoke meat, fish, etc).
+rpi-sous-vide is a Raspberry pi based PID controller for a home built sous vide machinery, or a home built smoker (to smoke meat, fish, etc).
 The basic principle is the same.
 You measure the media (water or air), and decide to turn on or off a heating element.
 I have used this setup successfully for both.
+Currently it supports two output relays, to control a heating element and a motor to stir water.

 This was a "one day project" that turned into a weekend project, that turned into...
 It is not really in a state to be used by anyone else than me at the moment, but the basic idea is to have a web-gui based on: